 STATUS: The OMB waiver notification.
 FEMA has notified states of the grant expenditure requirement in accordance with the law and all applicants for Public Assistance funding have also been advised of the requirement.
 Also, FEMA will continue to use a Strategic Funds Management approach with recipients to ensure funds are made available and obligated based on defined projects that the recipient is capable of executing.

 The Disaster Relief Fund (DRF) is an appropriation against which FEMA can direct, coordinate, manage, and fund eligible response and recovery efforts associated with domestic major disasters and emergencies that overwhelm state resources pursuant to the Robert T. Stafford Disaster Relief and Emergency Assistance Act.
 The Disaster Relief Appropriations Act, 2013 requires FEMA to provide monthly reports to Congress and on the internet regarding DRF spending.

 STATUS: Completed with sustainable process in place and ongoing reporting.
-This information can be found at: www.fema.gov/disaster-relief-fund.
+This information is available on the disaster relief fund page.

 National Strategy to Reduce Costs on Future Disasters

 SRIA required FEMA to make recommendations for the development of a national strategy to reduce costs on future disasters that should:

 - Respect the constitutional roles and responsibilities of the different levels of government, as well as the private sector;